Maximilian Arland

-Maximilian "Maxi" Arland (civil name Maximilian Mühlbauer) is a German television presenter and singer.
+Maximilian "Maxi" Arland (civil name Maximilian Mühlbauer; born March 26, 1981) is a German television presenter and singer.

 Life

 Maximilian Arland is the son of clarinetist and composers Henry Arland and grandson of composer Rolf Arland.
 In 1993, at the age of twelve, he appeared with his brother Hansi and his father as an instrumental trio in the Volkstümliche Hitparade (Popular hit parade), where they took first place.
 After that, they were guests on various television shows for years.

 In 1994 they won the international Grand Prix of Folk Music with the title Echo der Berge (Echo of the mountains).
 As a soloist, Arland took first place in the German preliminary decision in 2002 with the title Ich hör Chopin (I listen to Chopin).
 He took part in the competition a total of five times and was able to qualify for the international final each time.
 From 1999 to 2006, Arland worked as a presenter and editor at the Germany-wide radio station Radio Melodie, where he also completed a traineeship.

 From 2004 to 2011, Arland presented his own Saturday night Television show Musikantendampfer on ARD.
 He presents numerous television programmes on Mitteldeutscher Rundfunk, Rundfunk Berlin-Brandenburg and Bayerischer Rundfunk and has also hosted the Operettan Gala three times so far as part of the Elblandfestspiele Wittenberge.